Gauravs-2k/FLUTTER-Authentication/README.md

-# authentication
+# Authentication

-A new Flutter project.
+A new Flutter project consiting of complete authentication in it.

 ## Getting Started